 The sari: a tradition for over 5,000 years

 Therefore, it is not surprising that a strip of cloth ranging from five to nine metres is the traditional and national dress of the Indian woman: the sari.
 Initially made of cotton and later of silk, the sari has stood the test of time and is now more than 5,000 years old.
 For centuries, the holy city of Varanasi has been renowned globally for its exquisite handmade silk saris.
-Even legend has it that these were used to wrap Buddha’s body before his deposition.
-Not only that, it would seem that every Indian bride would like to have a Varanasi silk sari in her trousseau.
-Unfortunately, today there is no longer a market for handmade saris and silk artisans are increasingly excluded from India’s economic boom, fearing that handknitting will cease to exist altogether within a generation.
-Many, in order not to abandon this craft, give in to the compromises of the market, using cheaper silk mixed with polyester and power looms at the expense of quality and a tradition that has been handed down for centuries.
+Even legend has it that these were used to wrap Buddha’s body before the deposition.
+But not only that, it would seem that every Indian bride would want to have a Varanasi silk sari in her trousseau.
+Today, unfortunately, there is no longer a market for handmade saris, and silk artisans are increasingly excluded from India’s economic boom, fearing that handmaking within a generation will totally cease to exist.
+Many, in order not to abandon the craft altogether, give in to market compromises, using cheaper silk mixed with polyester and power looms at the expense of quality and a tradition that has been handed down for centuries.

-But some resist.
-Those who, in a highly accelerated world, continue to love the past, to value memories and traditions, leading them into the future with the time they need, where every second is marked by the croaking sound of handlooms.
-Taking not two, but thirty days to weave a bride’s sari or the ‘sari of life’.
-Manually sketching on sheets of paper, with their taste and creativity, the patterns that will embellish it.
-Favouring collaboration and giving a different value, not only economic, to that strip of cloth that unites past, present and future.
-A fundamental value that is handed down from father to son, just like a surname or property, becomes a virtuous and lasting lifestyle.
-Weaving a sari with brocaded silk wefts, uniquely by hand, today more than ever is tantamount to weaving a dream, synonymous with culture and identity.
+But there are also those who resist, those who in a highly accelerated world continue to cherish the past, to value their memories and traditions, leading them into the future with the time they need, where every second is marked by the croaking sound of hand looms.
+Taking not two, but 30 days to weave a bride’s sari or the “sari of life.”
+Manually sketching out on sheets of paper, with their own taste and creativity, the patterns that will embellish it.
+Fostering collaboration and giving a different value, not only economic, to that strip of cloth that unites past, present and future.
+A fundamental value that is handed down from father to son, just like a surname or property, becoming a virtuous and lasting way of life.
+Today more than ever, weaving a sari with brocaded silk wefts means weaving a dream, synonymous with culture and identity